robertorosero/pyhtonmig/Doc/documenting/markup.rst

    Example::

-      .. versionadded:: 2.5
+      .. versionadded:: 3.1
-         The `spam` parameter.
+         The *spam* parameter.

    Note that there must be no blank line between the directive head and the explanation; this is to make these blocks visually continuous in the markup.